+contains analogous provisions, attempts to achieve the recognition by local statute of the basic rights contained in that Covenant have so far failed.
+What Rees does provide is a further indication of the wider public policy considerations which arise from any consideration of the need to adjust the law to the claims of transsexuals.

 Legislation to provide a more modern approach to the predicament of transexuals, including in family law, has been enacted in Sweden and in several States of the United States of America.
-22 It is clear that Commonwealth countries will have to address this problem with an urgency that reflects changing social attitudes, the advances in medical techniques and the capacity of surgical intervention to achieve success.
-Attention should be paid to the suggestion, in much recent literature that psycho-social intervention may in many cases be more suitable than surgery in the treatment of transsexuals.
-23

-Abnormal conception: For millennia, the normal method of securing human conception has been by sexual intercourse between man and woman.
+It is clear that Commonwealth countries will have to address this problem with an urgency that reflects changing social attitudes, the advances in medical techniques and the capacity of surgical intervention to achieve success.
+Attention should also be paid to the suggestion, in much recent literature that psycho-social intervention may, in some cases be more suitable than surgery in the care of transsexuals.
+THE CHILDREN Abnormal conception: For millennia, the normal method of securing human conception has been by sexual intercourse between man and woman.
 The man and the woman might or might not be married.
 It was to the consequences of the conception, rather than the mode of its attainment that that area of the law now called family law was typically addressed.
 It is only in recent years that medical technology has refined conception by artificial insemination.
-Still more recent are the developments of in vitro fertilisation and surrogate births.24
+Still more recent are the developments of in vitro fertilisation and surrogate births.Most recent of all is the procedure called "gamete intra-fallopian transfer".
+It may be useful to describe

+- 13 -

-Most recent of all is the procedure called "gamete intra-fallopian transfer". $^{25}$ It may be useful to describe briefly each of these new techniques.
-It is important to recognise that in each of them the overwhelming problem being addressed is infertility, ie the inability of the couple to secure conception by intercourse.
+briefly each of these new techniques.
+It is important to recognise that in each of them the overwhelming problem being addressed is intertility, ie the inability of the couple to secure conception by intercourse.
 There are occasional reported cases of homosexual partners who resort to the procedures to avoid normal intercourse.
-26 But the significant problem is overwhelmingly one of persons in a normal heterosexual relationship (most of them married) who discover that the relationship is involuntarily infertile.
-Although there are no accurate figures on the extent of infertility, it is widely stated that some 10 to 15% of marriages fall into this class.27 The oldest techniques, in use for several decades in mainstream medical practice, to overcome infertility are artificial insemination by husband (AIH) and artificial insemination by donor (AID).
+But the significant problem is overwhelmingly one of persons in a normal heterosexual relationship (most of them married) who discover that the relationship is involuntarily infertile.
+Although there are no accurate figures on the extent of infertility, it is widely stated that some 10 to 15% of marriages fall into this class.29 The oldest techniques, in use for several decades in mainstream medical practice, to overcome infertility are artificial insemination by husband (AIH) and artificial insemination by donor (AID).
 There is relatively little opposition to AIH, although some religions cannot countenance it because of the separation of the "unitive" and procreative aspects of sexual intercourse.
-28 Much more controversial is AID.
+Much more controversial is AID.
 It is said that some 2,000 to 4,000 births a year are produced by this procedure in the United Kingdom alone.
-29 AID is typically adopted where the husband's semen is definitely inadequate in quantity or quality.
+AID is typically adopted where the husband's semen is definitely inadequate in quantity or quality.
 The couple are counselled.
 The anonymous donor becomes the genetic father of the child even though the partner (husband) will become its social father, in the sense of providing security and affection to the child so produced.
 The identity of the genetic father is typically withheld.
 It seems that in the United Kingdom and Australia medical students are often used as volunteers.
-Other fertile men may also be used as donors, raising the question whether they should have the informed consent of their wives.
-To avoid the risk of incestuous union between AID children, it has been suggested that administrative controls should limit the number of inseminations from the same donor.
-Figures ranging from 5 to 20 are mentioned.
+Other fertile men may also be used as donors, raising the question whether they should have

+- 14 -

+护

+and subset.